cpanel/elevate/docs-website-src/content/getting-started.md

 Before you upgrade your system, make **certain** that you've met the following requirements.

 * You are logged in to the server as the `root` user.
-* Your system runs CentOS 7, CloudLinux 7, Ubuntu 20, AlmaLinux OS 8, or CloudLinux 8.
+* Your system runs CentOS 7, CloudLinux 7, Ubuntu 20, Ubuntu 22, AlmaLinux OS 8, or CloudLinux 8.
   * Systems that run CentOS 7 or CloudLinux 7 **must** run cPanel & WHM version 110.
   * Systems that run Ubuntu 20 **must** run cPanel & WHM version 118.
+  * Systems that run Ubuntu 22 **must** run cPanel & WHM version 126.
   * Systems that run AlmaLinux OS 8 or CloudLinux 8 **must** run on a named tier (LTS, STABLE, RELEASE, CURRENT, or EDGE) of cPanel & WHM
 * Your system **must** run the most recent minor version of its cPanel version for your operating system.
 * cPanel **must** have a valid license.